Know all about the importance of self-care? I have some handy tips sprinkled all throughout this whole post that I feel are really helpful.

 “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.”

-Over Christmas vacation I had a particularly difficult event happen.
+Over Christmas vacation, I had a particularly difficult event happen.

 I literally chose to throw myself down, push myself to stay down, and wallow in the sadness of it all.
+A forced wallow, if you will.

-For three days, I didn't shower or get dressed, in fact, I barely did anything at all.
+For three days, I didn't shower or get dressed; in fact, I barely did anything at all.

 I barely spoke.